reignite/burnout.io/content/actionables.md

 ### Let it fail.
 If your cries for change aren't working, allow the consequences (downtime, no new features, etc.) to speak for themselves.
-If the choice is between your sanity and the systems you're building and maintaining, one of those needs to take precedence.
-Hint: it's your sanity!
-Of course, this point should be considered with caution (don't be malicious or reckless to prove a point).
+If the choice is between your sanity and the systems you're building and maintaining, one of those is going to win (and it needs to be your sanity)!
+Of course, this point should be considered with caution (don't be malicious or reckless just to prove a point).

-## 3. Move on.
+## 3. Move on (or take a break).
-If the organization can't change enough to prevent burnout, leave.
+If your organization can't change enough to help you prevent burnout, it may be time to leave.
 A recurring point with people who have escaped burnout seems to be "I'm so much happier now that I work for a company that allows me to maintain a good work-life balance."
-There's no guarantee, but at least you can take the opportunity to evaluate a potential employer based on your experiences during the interview process.
+There's no guarantee, but at least you can take the opportunity to fairly evaluate a potential job during the interview process.

+It may also be better to take a long vacation, far away from emails and business-speak.

 ### A note on preparation.
 It's a really good idea to set aside emergency funds to use in case you have to exercise option 3.
-Experiencing burnout sometimes means you need to take a month off before interviewing for other positions, so you need to have the means to be able to do so.
+Open up a savings account and allocate a percentage of your income towards your potential burnout escape.